CanTalat-Yakan/Unity.Systems.Tasks/README.md

 > Quick overview: Zero‑allocation async/await tailored for Unity.
 Await Unity operations, coroutines, and frame/timer primitives using a lightweight `Task`/`Task<T>` implementation that runs on the PlayerLoop.
 Includes cancellation, progress, combinators, async streams, channels, and an Editor Task Tracker window.

-This module is a Unity‑first re‑packaging of the popular UniTask concept under the `UnityEssentials.Threading.Tasks` namespace.
+This module is a Unity‑first re‑packaging of the popular UniTask concept under the `UnityEssentials` namespace.
 It provides familiar `async/await` patterns without the allocations of `System.Threading.Tasks.Task` and integrates naturally with Unity’s main thread and frame timing.

 ## Features
 - Unity‑native task primitives